 But a class is more or less like this – the teachers suggest games or activities that also function as warm-up exercises that build on each other, in turn growing our confidence and skills to then do a (usually) more complex activity like doing a performance, completing some task or playing a game.

 We do talk and work with voice and sound, but a lot of the work (so far) is exploration of our clown’s inner world and giving that expression through body and movement.

 The teaching styles are different.
 One teacher is more “free-style” and the other is bit more “directive”.
-Taking orders can be difficult for many people, including me, and I’ve had to work with myself about that, but I’m softening to her approach.
+Taking orders can be difficult for many people, including me, but I’m working on myself to be more accepting of her approach.

 She may sound like a drill Sargent because she uses a whistle.
 Any and all actions and responses are “right” and “welcome”, yet she always encourages a bit more.
 “Keep going and make them laugh if what you’re doing is working.
 And if it’s not, don’t give up, do something else.
 Keep trying.
 Give more, we have it to give, we are energy,” she says.
 I can tell she has the students’ best interests at heart, even if I sometimes feel annoyed with her.

-The other teacher, by contrast is more collective and reflective in her approach.
+The other teacher, in contrast is more suggestive and collective in her approach.
 After an improv performance exercise — imagine three clown students come on stage and are asked to collectively explain why they are late and where they have been.
 The idea is to co-create a fantastical story, acted out with gestures and built on the foundation of “yes”.
 That is no matter what a colleague says, the other clowns respond affirmatively and say more.